equalitie/DDeflect/brainiac/README.md

 * Configure an origin via *clients.yml*

+* Create a general SSH keypair for your ATS installs and store it somewhere.
+Change the `sensitive_files` variable in *deflect.yml* to reflect this location.

 * Configure your controlled or external voluntary edges via edges.yml.

 * Run ansible-playbook site.yml